-A number of individuals that we interviewed in the OEMs insisted that most, if not all, of the benefits of modularity can, theoretically, be accomplished just as easily in-house as by suppliers.
-We have heard it argued that if the OEM organisation were set up into 'module based teams', then the part and weight reduction, functional integration and preinstallation quality testing benefits could all be achieved.
-These gains may be significant and tangible, but an internal approach still fails to provide the opportunity for making further gains potentially available from outsourced modules (whether they are actually achievable is a further issue, see below).
+Some OEM A number of individuals that we interviewed in the OEMs insisted that most, if not all, of the benefits of modularity can, theoretically, be functions believe accomplished just as easily in-house as by suppliers.
+We have heard it there is no argued that if the OEM organisation were set up into 'module based convincing data teams', then the part and weight reduction, functional integration and preto support installation quality testing benefits could all be achieved.
+These gains may outsourced modules be significant and tangible, but an internal approach still fails to provide the opportunity for making further gains potentially available from outsourced modules (whether they are actually achievable is a further issue, see below).

-Typically, modularization precedes the outsourcing decision Originally in the OEMs, modularity may have been an internal decision, driven principally by production demands for simplified assembly line processes and additionally motivated by engineering and purchasing departments' drives for reduced weight and parts.
-Such an approach has then typically led to the development of outsourced modules - as the OEM recognises the further potential benefits and the presence of suppliers who have, or profess to have, relevant capabilities.
+Typically, Originally in the OEMs, modularity may have been an internal decision, modularization driven principally by production demands for simplified assembly line processes and additionally motivated by engineering and purchasing precedes the departments' drives for reduced weight and parts.
+Such an approach has outsourcing decision then typically led to the development of outsourced modules - as the OEM recognises the further potential benefits and the presence of suppliers who have, or profess to have, relevant capabilities.
 It appears to be the case that by moving to internally assembled modules, OEMs find it easier to compare 'like with like' when considering outsourcing.
 Certainly, despite the argument from certain factions of the OEMs that the benefits of modularity may be as easily achieved internally as externally, we have found that most companies now involve the purchasing function in any modularization decision - few now regarding modularization as a purely internal procedure.